johnsonstephan/3-passwordstore-audit/minimal-onboarding-filled.md

 # Roles

 - Owner: The user who can set the password and read the password.
-- Outsides: No one else should be able to set or read the password.
+- Outsiders: No one else should be able to set or read the password.

 # Known Issues